-Compensation to key management totalling \$428,501 was paid to the Company's Chief Executive Officer, CannTrust Opco's President, the Vice-President of Innovation and Research, the Vice-President of Professional Services and the Company's Chief Financial Officer.
+Compensation to key management and directors of the Company totalling \$881,199 was paid to the Company's Chief Executive Officer, CannTrust Opco's President, the Vice-President of Innovation and Research, the Vice-President of Production and Quality, the Vice President of Professional Services, the Vice President of Operations, the Company's Chief Financial Officer and Directors of the Company.
+There were 2,015,000 stock options valued at \$4,084,841 issued to key management and directors during the nine-month period ended September 30, 2017.

-The Company incurred \$100,000 of management fees to Forum Financial Corporation all of which remains unpaid and is included in accounts payable at June 30, 2017.
+The Company incurred \$163,548 of management fees to Forum Financial Corporation, of which \$26,667 was unpaid and included in accounts payable at September 30, 2017.

-The Company incurred \$200,000 of management fees to Forum Financial Corporation for services provided in connection with the special warrant financing and the preparation and filing of the Company's Prospectus.
+The Company incurred \$200,000 of management fees to Forum Financial Corporation for services provided in connection with the special warrant financing and the preparation and filing of the Company's Prospectus, of which \$135,000 was expensed during the nine months ended September 30, 2017.
 The Company issued Forum 100,000 Common Shares as consideration for payment of these management fees.

-The Company incurred legal fees of \$437,973 to Goldman, Spring, Kichler & Sanders LLP.
+The Company incurred legal fees of \$460,932 to Goldman, Spring, Kichler & Sanders LLP.
 Mitchell Sanders, a director of the Company, is a partner at Goldman, Spring, Kichler & Sanders LLP.